Valentin-Aslanyan/Mosaic_Maker/README.md

 Create Classical (like republic era Rome) mosaics out of digital images.
 Work In Progress; currently uses Python's Matplotlib for visualization, but will eventually be turned into a standalone compiled GUI, probably with qt5.

 The code and this guide are still works in progress, so please report any problems or improvements.
-I intend to

 ## What the code does